CONTENTS

 Why Go Beach Camping?
 Why Beach Camping Is The Way to Go?

 It’s indeed far a lot easier to simply book a tent at a commercial campsite with water, fire, and everything.
 But where’s the fun in that?
 While these organised and professional campsites by the sea are safe and convenient, they lead the customers astray from the true goal of camping, which is to reconcile with nature, and to some extent the campers themselves.
-It’s just a half-ass adventure.
+It’s just a half-baked adventure.

 Beach camping is the polar opposite of that.
 Setting up a campsite that’s virtually adjoining the crest of the rolling wave is thrilling in its own right, and it’s as close as one can get to living in nature – relinquishing the perks of modernity, reconciling with oneself and mother nature in the process.